orbeon/orbeon-forms-doc/form-runner/component/xforms-inspector.md

 ## Overview

+A lot can happen when you interact with an XForms page: events are dispatched, actions executed, submissions sent, and more.
+While you can have some visibility on those by enabling [XForms logging](../../configuration/advanced/xforms-logging.md) in Orbeon Forms, an important part of the state of an XForms page is simply contained in the various XForms instances that you define in your page.

 The XForms Inspector allows you to:

 1. See the "live" content of your instances as you interact with the form.